Dr. Mardis Dunham

 Dr. Sean Simons

 3218 Alexander Hall, Murray, KY 42071

 Dr. Sean Simons holds a bachelor’s degree in psychology from Harding University as well as a master’s and doctoral degree in school psychology from Oklahoma State University.
 He has worked in several specialty settings including outpatient assessment, pediatric clinics for children with prenatal substance exposure, and the Marcus Autism Center as an intensive behavioral therapist.
 His areas of specialization include the diagnostic assessment and treatment of problems associated with Autism Spectrum Disorder, applied behavior analysis, implementation of response-to-intervention models in schools, and behavioral consultation.
-He is currently an assistant professor in the school psychology program at Murray State University, a post-doctoral fellow in the COECAC, and a nationally certified school psychologist.
+He is currently the school psychology program coordinator at Murray State University, a KY licensed psychologist, a board certified behavior analyst, and a nationally certified school psychologist.